readium/kotlin-toolkit/docs/guides/tts.md

 * **utterance** - a single piece of text played by a TTS engine, such as a sentence
 * **tokenizer** - algorithm splitting the publication text content into individual utterances, usually by sentences
 * **engine** – a TTS engine takes an utterance and transforms it into audio using a synthetic voice
-* **voice** – a synthetic voice is used by a TTS engine to speak a text using rules pertaining to the voice's language and region
+* **voice** – a synthetic voice is used by a TTS engine to speak a text in a way suitable for the language and region

 ## Getting started